xin-wang18/MISE/readme.md

 A *stressor* is a specific cause or trigger of an individual’s mental health issue, such as stress, anxiety, or suicidal thoughts.
 Identifying stressors is a key step toward understanding and improving mental well-being.

 ### Content
-This dataset contains **manually annotated online posts** collected from **June 2018 to June 2022**.
+This dataset contains manually annotated online posts collected from June 2018 to June 2022.
 Each sample includes the following fields:

 - `text`: The content of the individual's post.
 - `labels`: The identified stressor(s) within the post, including their start and end positions (word-level).